suchayan01/D3js/README.md

  x1, y1 for starting copordinate and x2,x2 along with stroke nad stroke-width params

  There is no z-index so we cannot arrange the elements who should overlap what

+ <path>-> This is robust and allows custom draws

+D3

+size -> large -> 542Kb(original) 262Kb(Min) we can use single operations package
+we can pick and choose if we need only few packages

+Selections
+document.querySelector(")  -> d3.select (It helps to refernce dom elements)